BracketJohn/flowp/README.md

 ![Flowpipe plot](./example_flowp.png)

+One can optionally pass the argument `step_size`, which changes the standard step size from `1` to any desired value.

 # Setup

 If you have problems installing dependencies/setting this up to work, you can use `poetry` dependency management.
 Just run: